MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-aip-premium-govt-service-description.md

 ## Azure Information Protection Premium Government Offers and Office 365 Interoperability

-Office 365 is currently available in both the GCC and GCC High environments.
+Office 365 is currently available in both the GCC and GCC High environments, and in the DoD environment on July 23, 2019.
 To learn more about these offers, please reference the Office 365 Government [Service Description](https://technet.microsoft.com/library/mt774581.aspx).
-The Azure Information Protection Premium commercial offering is fully interoperable with Office 365 GCC, and we're currently targeting FedRAMP-Moderate certification for this offer.
-The Azure Information Protection Premium GCC High offering is built on the [Microsoft Azure Government Cloud](https://docs.microsoft.com/azure/azure-government/documentation-government-welcome), and is designed to interoperate with the Office 365 GCC High and Office 365 DoD offers.
-The Azure Information Protection Premium GCC High offer is currently certified FedRAMP-High.
+The Azure Information Protection Premium commercial offering is fully interoperable with Office 365 GCC, and we are FedRAMP-Moderate certified for this offer.
+The Azure Information Protection Premium is currently available in the GCC High environment, and in the DoD environment from June 30, 2019.
+It is built on the [Microsoft Azure Government Cloud](https://docs.microsoft.com/azure/azure-government/documentation-government-welcome) and is designed to interoperate with the Office 365 GCC High and Office 365 DoD offers respectively.
+The Azure Information Protection Premium GCC High and DoD offers are currently certified FedRAMP-High.

 | Azure Information Protection Premium Government Offer | Corresponding Office 365 Government Offer | Compliance Commitment
 |---|---|
-Azure Information Protection Premium P1/P2 (commercial) | Office 365, GCC | FedRAMP-Moderate*
+Azure Information Protection Premium P1/P2 (commercial) | Office 365, GCC | FedRAMP-Moderate
-Azure Information Protection Premium P1/P2 GCC High | Office 365, GCC High | FedRAMP-High
+Azure Information Protection Premium P1/P2 GCC High | Office 365, GCC High | FedRAMP-High Azure Information Protection Premium P1/P2 DoD | Office 365, DoD | FedRAMP-High

-*Note: Target date for FedRAMP Moderate compliance is H2 of calendar year 2018.

 ## Parity with Azure Information Protection Premium Commercial Offerings

-While our goal is to deliver all commercial features and functionality to government customers with our Azure Information Protection Premium GCC High offer, there is some missing functionality that we'd like to highlight.
+While our goal is to deliver all commercial features and functionality to government customers with our Azure Information Protection Premium GCC High and DoD offers, there is some missing functionality that we'd like to highlight.

-These are the known existing gaps between Azure Information Protection Premium GCC High and our commercial offer as of August 2018:
+These are the known existing gaps between Azure Information Protection Premium GCC High/DoD and our commercial offer as of May 2019:

 * Document tracking and revocation is currently not available.